VaccuumBezB/VaccuumLogger/README.md

 ### _or_

-you can use git and pack it yourself
+you can use
+`sudo dotnet add package VaccuumLogistics -v 1.0.0`

 ## Usage